 Try Out a New Source of Income

 Are your best efforts to save not yielding enough for your down payment?
-Try out a new source of income that will help boost your available funds.
-Try out a side business, whether it’s consulting, selling something that you use every day and love, blogging for money, or tutoring.
+Try out a side hustle that will help boost your available funds, whether it’s consulting, selling something that you use every day and love, blogging for money, or tutoring.

 Put those extra funds aside.
 You’ll be surprised by how fast they add up!